joyxiao99/GinRummy/README.md

-# Project Name

-Team Name: Rummy for Dummies
+# Rummy for Dummies

 Team Members: Smita Singh, Benson Hall, Joy Xiao

-This project is a reimplementation of the game Gin Rummy
+This project is a reimplementation of the game Gin Rummy.

 The folders and files for this project are as follows: